 The wool and paper filter combination and the water bowl that slowly distributes the water make this brewer one of a kind, even though it looks just like another brewer.

-If you think the Filtron Cold Water Coffee Concentrate Brewer is right for you, click the link to check it out here.
+If you think the Filtron Cold Water Coffee Concentrate Brewer is right for you, check it out here.